|Updates to this chapter underway and due imminently|

 The starting point for developing a search strategy is to consider the main concepts being examined in a review.
 This is often referred to as PICO – that is Patient (or Participant or Population or Problem), Intervention, Comparison and Outcomes (Richardson et al 1995): see also Chapter 2 and Chapter 3 for guidance on developing and refining PICO definitions that will be operationalized in the search strategy.
-Examples are provided in the appendices to the Cochrane Information Specialists’ Handbook (Littlewood et al 2017).
+Examples are provided in the appendices to the Cochrane Information Specialists’ Handbook (Cochrane Information Specialist Support Team 2021c).
 For a Cochrane Review, the review objective should provide the PICO concepts, and the eligibility criteria for studies to be included will further assist in the selection of appropriate subject headings and text words for the search strategy.

 C32: Structuring search strategies for bibliographic databases (Mandatory)